hydro-informatics/metis/README.md

 # METIS

+***

+**NOTE**: This fork serves for compiling Telemac as described on [https://hydro-informatics/get-started/install-telemac](https://hydro-informatics.com/get-started/install-telemac.html).
+The differences comapred with original version developed on [KarypisLab/METIS](https://github.com/KarypisLab/METIS), this repository:

+* Provides Metis version 5.1.1
+* Includes GKlib files
+* Has a Telemac-adapted Makefile

+Additionally, there is only a `main` branch available here, which corresponds to a renamed the `master` branch.

+***

 METIS is a set of serial programs for partitioning graphs, partitioning finite element meshes, and producing fill reducing orderings for sparse matrices.
 The algorithms implemented in METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes developed in our lab.

 ##  Downloading METIS